na-na-hi/renget/archive/8r6bv.md

 			Note: Where the fuck did the ice-damage-taken debuff go???
 Bob Peary [T+M] and Shakes [B] is a tolerable placeholder during the multi-month grind (bitch to maintain combo, though.)
 Go for 3pc Ana or don't bother (T+B>M.)  Competitive with Welt on HoR as a 3pc.
 &nbsp;
 &nbsp;
+		*Avogadro*
+		Precursor: None / Direct Craft
+		T - Junk, there are other, better single slot choices vs just 20% TDM M - Best piece of the set, replaces Sieg/Teri M when you need weapon cooldown B - Also junk, everything seems decoupled from attack speed these days 2pc - Some use for the starting SP, but all the good weapons these days are SP0
+		Note: The great, grand era of weapon skill spamming will never come.
+&nbsp;
+&nbsp;
+		*Columbus*
+		Precursor: None / Direct Craft
+		T - Locked to charge phys valks
+		M - Decent M piece, but rekd by all the fucking adds these days B -  Crit rate is far less useful thanks to higher base CRT and HoRb.
+		2pc - Saw some use as T+M vs bosses
+		Note: This is the reskin of the EVA stigs to avoid Anno.
+&nbsp;
+&nbsp;
 		*Dante*